intel/nauta/docs/user-guide/actions/launch.md

 ### Synopsis

-The `tensorboard` subcommand launches the TensorBoard web user interface front end with credentials, with the indicated experiment loaded.
+Use the `tensorboard` subcommand to launch the TensorBoard web user interface front-end with credentials, with the indicated experiment loaded.

 **Note:** If you are using CLI through remote access, you will need to setup an X server for tunneling over SSH with port forwarding or use SSH Proxy command tunneling.
 After establishing a tunnel from the gateway to your local machine, you can use the URL provided by this command.

 ### Syntax

-Format of the command is as follows:

 `nctl launch tensorboard [options] EXPERIMENT-NAME`